t0yv0/treesitedit.el/README.md

 Each language can define which nodes are considered "blocky" by customizing `treesitedit-block-nodes`.
 Some care must be taken to ensure that these nodes are not overlapping.
 For example, expressions wrapped in `()` or `""` are guaranteed to not overlap, but `expression_statement` may overlap `argument_list`.
-If overlapping nodes are marked as blocky, moving over them is no longer symmetrical as the system is may get confused as to which node is "current."
+If overlapping nodes are marked as blocky, moving over them is no longer symmetrical as the system may get confused as to which node is "current."
 It is not a huge problem on occasion but is best avoided if possible.

 When tweaking the language support, `treesit-explore-mode` is invaluable to understand the representation.